Self-Paced EMR Course - FAQs

 You can start the online part of the course anytime, just click here to register.

-You will choose a Skill Weekend when you register for the course.
+You will choose your training format and dates when you register for the course.

 What is an EMR?